MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-dev-env-auth.md

 You must also be the admin of your tenant to grant consent to your application when you log in for the first time.
 Also note after 2018 your Active Directory may require your application to be multi-tenant.
 Select **Accounts in any organizational directory** on the **Authentication** panel (where you enabled Device Code) to make your application a multi-tenant app.

-### Authenticating a user account with device code flow
+### Authenticate a user account with device code flow

 The following example demonstrates authenticating the `SecretClient` from the [azure-security-keyvault-secrets][secrets_client_library] client library using the `DeviceCodeCredential` on an IoT device.